 - Bursae – Provide cushioning between muscles, tendons and bones.

 - Gluteals – Muscles of the buttocks, located on the back of the hip, these include the Gluteus Minimus, Gluteus Medius and Gluteus Maximus

 - Iliopsoas Muscle – Begins in the lower back and connects to the upper part of the femur.

-- Adductor Muscles – Muscles of the inner thing, pull the leg inward toward the opposite leg.
+- Adductor Muscles – Muscles of the inner thigh that pull the leg inward toward the opposite leg.

 - Quadriceps – Four muscles on the front of the thigh – run from the hip to the knee.

 - Hamstrings – Muscles on the back of the thigh – run from the hip to just below the knee.